Haradrim/rust-notes/README.md

 }
 ```

-> NOTE: `mutable references have one big restriction!`: you can not borrow a mutable reference more than once in a particular scope.
+> Note: `mutable references have one big restriction!`: you can not borrow a mutable reference more than once in a particular scope.

 This measure is to prevent race conditions (very nice!):